-Chrome and Safari are based on WebKit so it’s no surprise they both support extension.
+Chrome and Safari are based on WebKit so it's no surprise they both support extension.
 Google Chrome is in the lead here with the Chrome Web Store.
-There is extension for just anything.
+There is an extension for just anything.
 Browsing the Chrome Web Store can be quite addicting.
 I only need a few extensions to make my browsing experience better.

 Here's a list of the extension I have in Safari:

 I do a lot of reading on my iPad.
 My favorite iOS app is Flipboard.
 It takes my Facebook, Twitter, Google+, Flickr, Tumblr and Google Reader streams and format and creates a visually stunning and fluid magazine.
 I think Flipboard is the perfect magazine app.
 Dump all the other apps you are using and use Flipboard.
 However, for longer form articles, I prefer to save to the Pocket service.
 I have the Pocket app for iOS and for OS X I use the Read Later app.
 Often I'll come across a link on Google+ for an article.
 If the article is short, I'll read it now, but it's longer than the time I have available having a way to save the link to my Pocket list is helpful.
 Fortunately, there is a Read It Later extension from Revision 1 Studios for doing just that.